JetBrains/qodana-cli/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `qodana` fork and open a pull request against the main branch.
+Push your branch to your repository fork and open a pull request against the main branch.